COSEWIC Assessment Process, Categories and Guidelines 1

 A) Taxonomic validity

 COSEWIC would normally only consider species and subspecies or varieties that have been established as valid in published taxonomic works or in peer reviewed communications from taxonomic specialists.
-COSEWIC would not normally consider other designatable units unless they can be shown to be genetically distinct, separated by a major range disjunction, or biogeographically distinct (refer to Guidelines for Recognizing Designatable Units, Appendix F5), Justification for considering designatable units must be provided.
+COSEWIC would not normally consider other designatable units unless they can be shown to be genetically distinct, separated by a major range disjunction, or biogeographically distinct (refer to Guidelines for Recognizing Designatable Units), Justification for considering designatable units must be provided.

 B) Native wildlife species